xoxolpt01/my-rescript-project/README.md

   •  node src/Example.bs.js

-# I addition I`d like share with basic ReScript commands
+# In addition I`d like share with basic ReScript commands

 ### Compiling the project